 "Guess what?
 It ain't about the band director, it ain't about the high school.
 It's about the seniors this year that will not have the opportunity to march in a parade — like [other seniors] have forever.
 Those are the ones that my heart breaks for — it is those kids.
 Next year, sophomores, juniors, they'll get the opportunity.
 Again, these seniors don't and I hate that."

-The LaBelle High School principal has not returned requests by WGCU News for additional information and comments.
+The LaBelle High School principal did return WGCU News requests for additional information and comments by Friday afternoon.

 WGCU is your trusted source for news and information in Southwest Florida.
 We are a nonprofit public service, and your support is more critical than ever.
 Keep public media strong and donate now.
 Thank you.